First of all, let's break down the word -

 Some Causes.
 Those suffering from this problem experience pain in the described area generally (but not always) because of the following things:

-Pain experienced by those with plantar fasciitis can happen in a number of ways:
+Pain experienced can present itself in a number of ways:

 1. In the morning when you take your first few steps.